Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Evaluation phase: Rolling review using the GRID Framework, combining nomination material with independent research.

-Announcement of winners: Winners are highlighted via SoftwareVerdict’s channels, partner networks, and associated insights reports later in the year.
-Exact closure dates and ceremony details are updated on the official awards page, so we encourage applicants to refer there for the latest information.
+Exact closure dates and ceremony details will be updated on the official awards page, so we encourage applicants to refer there for the latest information.

 Benefits for Winners and Finalists